apache/seatunnel/docs/en/concept/connector-v2-features.md

 ### parallelism

 Parallelism Source Connector support config `parallelism`, every parallelism will create a task to read the data.
+In the **Parallelism Source Connector**, the source will be split into multiple splits, and then the enumerator will allocate the splits to the SourceReader for processing.

 ### support user-defined split